Oscar Bonavena

 Oscar Natalio "Ringo" Bonavena (September 25, 1942 – May 22, 1976) was an Argentine heavyweight professional boxer with a career record of 58 wins, 9 losses and 1 draw.
 A rugged, wild-swinging puncher, he was nicknamed "Ringo" because of his Beatles haircut, and enjoyed professional success in both Argentina and the United States.
-He is remembered for giving Joe Frazier and Muhammad Ali hard fought bouts.
+He is remembered for giving Joe Frazier and Muhammad Ali hard-fought bouts.

 Life and pro career

-Oscar Natalio Bonavena was born in Buenos Aires to two Italian immigrants.
-He was a professional boxer, Argentinian and South American champion.
-He also participated in several Argentinian TV programs such as the Pepe Biondi Show.
+Oscar Natalio Bonavena was born in Buenos Aires to Italian immigrants.
+He was a professional boxer, Argentine and South American champion.
+He also participated in several Argentine TV programs such as the Pepe Biondi Show.

 Early career

 Bonavena began his early career in New York City under the management of World War II hero and dentist Marvin Goldberg.

-His pro debut was on February 1, 1964.
-He soon racked up a quick string of early knockouts, but was overmatched early, sometimes fighting twice a month, and lost by a decision in February 1965 to then-highly rated Zora Folley.
-Bonavena was in only his 15th contest, and was far too inexperienced to then really tackle a top veteran like Folley.
-It was a one-sided contest, with Bonavena getting up off the deck from a wicked right hand.
-Even courageous Oscar looked discouraged and shaken at times in the later rounds.
-However, three years later -- with far more experience and training -- he won their rematch by decision.
+Following his pro debut on February 1, 1964, he racked up a quick string of early knockouts.
+Sometimes fighting twice a month, he lost by decision in February 1965, in only his 15th contest, to the highly rated Zora Folley.
+Bonavena was far too inexperienced to take on a top veteran like Folley.
+Three years later he won their rematch by decision.

-After that, he returned to Argentina, where his winning and knockout streak continued.
-But in mid-1966 he was enticed back to New York, and the free-swinging Bonavena soon ran into trouble outside the ring.
-He called Muhammad Ali a black kangaroo and even a chicken for draft dodging.
-Ali was furious.
-Oscar was one of the few people to upstage Ali in pre-fight press conferences.
+Returning to Argentina, his winning and knockout streak continued.
+In mid-1966 he was enticed back to New York where the free-swinging Bonavena ran into trouble outside the ring.
+He called Muhammad Ali a black kangaroo, and a chicken for draft dodging.
 When, much later, he saw Ali seated ringside at the George Foreman–Ken Norton fight, he went over and started a big slanging match.

 In his pre-fight press conference with Frazier, Bonavena needled effectively by implying that Frazier had a personal hygiene problem.
 He would start sniffing and grimace.
 Lawsuits were brought about by reporters with broken cameras; and other such "colorful" behavior.
 He was always volatile, as trainers soon discovered.